mvolkmann/blog/src/web-components.md

 A web component can identify some of the elements it renders as "parts".
 This enables the parts to be styled from outside of the shadow DOM.
+It is an alternative to using CSS variables to "pierce" the shadow DOM, which was described earlier.

 The following example demonstrates a web component that uses both slots and parts.